Verlander throws 5-hit shutout, Astros blank Angels 2-0 | New Country 923

+“Pretty much a clinic on how to pitch,” Astros manager A.J.
+Hinch said.
+“I mean, it’s just an epic performance by a really good pitcher.
+It’s fun to win a series, especially against a team like this.
+Even more sweet when one of your best carries you on his back.”

 Verlander (5-2) was superb in ending his two-game skid, finishing with seven strikeouts to reach 2,500 for his career.
-He walked one and lowered his ERA from 1.21 to 1.05 with his fourth start of at least six innings without giving up a run this season.
+He walked one and lowered his ERA from 1.21 to 1.05.

+It was the fourth time this season he’s gone at least six innings without giving up a run.

-The right-hander threw 118 pitches in his 24th career complete game and first since 2016 with Detroit.
-With two runners on, he retired Zack Cozart on an infield popup to polish off his eighth major league shutout and first since 2015 with the Tigers.
+With his supermodel wife, Kate Upton, applauding in the crowd, Verlander threw 118 pitches in his 24th career complete game and first since 2016 with Detroit.
+Two runners were on when he retired Zack Cozart on an infield popup to polish off his eighth major league shutout and first since 2015 with the Tigers.

-Houston took two of three in the series and holds a two-game lead in the AL West over the Angels.

 Gattis’ fourth home run came off hard-luck loser Garrett Richards (4-2) in the second inning after a two-out throwing error by Cozart at third base.
 Gattis has three home runs in his last five games.